 The change in ocean height relative to coastal lands, called relative sea level rise, is one of many factors affecting coastal erosion.
 Relative sea level rise is a combination of three factors: eustatic sea level rise, local variations in sea level rise, and relative land motion.
 Eustatic sea level rise is the change in global mean ocean height and is primarily the result of increasing temperatures that cause thermal expansion and melting glaciers and ice sheets.
-Local variations are produced by changes in wind patterns and ocean currents, and are minor for the Gulf of Mexico.
+Local variations are produced by changes in wind patterns and ocean currents and are minor for the Gulf of Mexico.
 Relative land motion in coastal Texas is dominated by coastal subsidence.
 Subsidence is a gradual lowering of land-surface elevation and is the result of the extraction of groundwater, oil, or gas or increasing sediment loading or infrastructure construction.
 As the coast of Texas slowly sinks, water potentially encroaches landward so quickly that it can exceed natural sediment accretion rates.
-In the state of Texas, the rate of subsidence ranges from less than 2 mm/yr to as much as 7 mm/yr.
-The variations are due to historical differences in oil, gas, or groundwater extraction and sediment loading, resulting in generally larger rates of subsidence in southeast Texas than in south Texas.
+In the state of Texas, the rate of subsidence ranges from less than 0.6 ft/century to as much as 2.5 ft/ century.^{bxxvii} The variations are due to historical differences in oil, gas, or groundwater extraction and sediment loading, resulting in generally larger rates of subsidence in southeast Texas than in south Texas.^{bxxviii}

-The combination of local subsidence, eustatic sea level rise, and changes in sediment deposition and transport have produced a retreat of the Texas coastline along nearly the entire length of its barrier islands.
-In
+The combination of local subsidence, eustatic sea level rise, and changes in sediment deposition and transport have produced a retreat of the Texas coastline along nearly the entire length of its barrier islands.^{Ixxix} In Galveston Bay and probably other bays and estuaries behind the barrier islands,

-Station ID RSLR 95% C Sabine Pass 8770822 1958-2020 6.16 mm/yr +/- 0.74 Galveston Pier 21 8771450 1904-2020 6.59 mm/yr +/- 0.22 Freeport 8772440 1972-2008 4.43 mm/yr +/- 1.05 Rockport 8774770 1937-2020 5.86 mm/yr +/- 0.48 Corpus Christi 8775870 1983-2020 5.44 mm/yr +/- 1.04 Port Mansfield 8778490 1963-2020 3.54 mm/yr +/- 0.70 Port Isabel 8779770 1944-2020 4.18 mm/yr +/- 0.30 S. Padre Island 8779748 1958-2020 4.27 mm/yr +/- 0.58
+Station ID RSLR 95% C Sabine Pass 8770580 1958-2020 2.02 ft/century +/- 0.24 Galveston Pier 21 8771450 1904-2023 2.18 ft/century +/- 0.07 Freeport Harbor 8772471 1954-2023 1.18 ft/century +/- 0.20 Rockport 8774770 1937-2023 1.97 ft/century +/- 0.15 Corpus Christi 8775870 1983-2022 1.80 ft/century +/- 0.32 Port Mansfield 8778490 1963-2023 1.21 ft/century +/- 0.21 Port Isabel 8779770 1944-2023 1.42 ft/century +/- 0.10 S. Padre Island 8779748 1958-2023 1.37 ft/century +/- 0.16 sediment deposition is not keeping up with relative sea level rise, leading to loss of coastal wetlands.
+In many areas there has been a decrease in extraction of groundwater and other resources as the problems associated with coastal subsidence have become clearer, resulting in a reduction in coastal subsidence.
+However, eustatic sea level has shown indications of acceleration,^{boxi} so on balance the near-term future rate of coastline retreat may be expected to be similar to historic rates.

-Relative sea-level rise (RSLR) and 95% confidence interval (95% C) at selected Texas tide gauges through 2020.
+Relative sea-level rise (RSLR) and 95% confidence interval (95% C) at selected Texas tide gauges through 2023.^{baxie}